Vegetarian's Japan Guide

 Ⓒ photo-ac.com

 Among the twelve castles that escaped the fate of being demolished in the Meiji period (1868 – 1912), Matsumoto Castle is the only one constructed on flat land.
 To enhance its defensibility, it used to have three moats protecting the castle.
-Although most of the outermost moat was buried in the Meiji period, plans have been made to restore the moat.

 If you have been to a Japanese castle already, you will be impressed by this castle’s tall keep.
 Currently, there are only two castles in Japan with a five-story castle keep, with Matsumoto Castle Keep being the older one (the other one is the elegant Himeji Castle in Hyōgo Prefecture).

-Guided Tours at Matsumoto Castle
+Free Guided Tour and the Omotenashi Squad at Matsumoto Castle

 The Appearance of Matsumoto Castle